 Local Governing Body

 Queen Mary’s College is the founding member of the North Hampshire Education Alliance (NHEA), a multi academy trust centred in Basingstoke.
 Within the Trust, QMC operates a Local Governing Body, appointed by the Board of Trustees to focus on the academic progress and welfare of the students at Queen Mary’s.
 The Local Governing Body meets each half-term and discusses reports on, for example, examination results, quality improvement, student welfare and where students progress to after college.
-In addition, Local Governors visit the College during the working day both to see the College in action and to monitor specific areas of responsibility such as safeguarding, SEND and Careers.
+In addition, Local Governors visit the College during the working day both to see the College in action and to monitor specific areas of responsibility such as Safeguarding, SEND and Careers.

 Statutory information about the North Hampshire Education Alliance can be found here.